peteamiri/Tutorials/Programming_Languages/Python/readme.md

 ### Nested While Loops

 Certainly!
-Here's a detailed example demonstrating the use of nested `while` loops in Python:
+Here has a detailed example demonstrating the use of nested `while` loops in Python:

 ```python
 # Initialize variables